Skip to content

 Default Behavior

 When there are no page elements with data-parsely-slot attributes, the tracker will instead calculate XPaths by traversing up the DOM tree from the clicked link until it finds the first element with an id attribute (or it reaches the top).
 In the initial example above, the Xpath for the first link would be //*[@id="hero"]/div[1]/article[1]/a[1].
-In a real webpage, with many deeply nested elements, these XPaths can become long and brittle, depending on where id attributes are used.
+On a real webpage, with many deeply nested elements, these XPaths can become long and brittle, depending on where id attributes are used.

 In this default mode, if two links have the exact same href attribute and have bounding rectangles in close physical proximity, their data will be aggregated into a single slot.

-Last updated: August 16, 2023
+Last updated: October 17, 2023